Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

 If the color variation is considered as marks, we set

 based on the previous extensive studies on GC colors \citep[see][for example]{Gebhardt_1999} and the assumption that $\sigma_j$'s are smaller than $\sigma_0$.

-For the elliptical galaxies, we set $N_k^g \sim \mathrm{LN}(\log(\mathcal{N}_g^k), 0.25^2)$ where $\mathcal{N}_g^k$ is determined based on the specific frequency relation \citep{Harris1991}.
+For the elliptical galaxies, we set $\varlambda_k^g \sim \mathrm{LN}(\log(\mathcal{N}_g^k), 0.25^2)$ where $\mathcal{N}_g^k$ is determined based on the specific frequency relation \citep{Harris1991}.
 The specific frequency is an empirical relationship that connects the total brightness of a galaxy to its GC counts:

-Here $S_N$ is the specific frequency, $\mathcal{N}_g$ is the total GC count in a galaxy, $M_V$ is the total brightness.
-Such a relationship is especially well-studied and extensively used for predicting the GC counts of giant elliptical galaxies.
+Here $S_N$ is the specific frequency, $\mathcal{N}_g$ is the total GC count in a galaxy, and $M_V$ is the total brightness.
+This relationship is well-studied and used extensively for predicting the GC counts of giant elliptical galaxies.
 Since we can obtain accurate estimates of the total brightness of elliptical galaxies in our data, we use it to provide a crude estimate of the value of $\mathcal{N}_g^k$ by assuming $S_N = 3$, which is typical for elliptical galaxies \citep{Harris1991}.
-For $R^g_k$, we set $R_k^g \sim \mathrm{LN}(\log(\mathcal{R}_g^k), 0.25^2)$ where $\mathcal{R}_g^k$ is obtained based on the results from \cite{Forbes2017}.
-Specifically, \citeauthor{Forbes2017} studied the relationship between the effective radius of an elliptical galaxy and the GC system radius.
-They found that on average, the GC system radius is roughly $3-4$ times that of the effective radius among elliptical galaxies.
-For $n^g_k$, we set $n^g_k \sim \mathrm{LN}(\log(0.5), 0.5^2)$.